diku-dk/futhark-book/language.rst

 While ``map`` is an array transformer, the ``reduce`` SOAC is an array
 aggregator: it uses some function of type ``t -> t -> t`` to combine the elements of an array of type ``[]t`` to a value of type ``t``.
-In order to do this in parallel, the function must be *associative* and have a *neutral element* (i.e, form a monoid):
+In order to perform this aggregation in parallel, the function must be *associative* and have a *neutral element* (i.e, form a monoid):

 -  A function :math:`f` is associative if